This is a simple weeknight recipe that's easy to put together with ingredients you probably already have!

 - Do not store this in aluminum or with aluminum foil.
 The acids in the sauce react with the aluminum and can give it a metallic flavor after a couple of days.

-This is a very similar recipe to my honey-garlic glazed meatballs so if you like the flavors here try those as well.
+This is a very similar recipe to my honey-garlic glazed meatballs so if you like the flavors in this try that as well.

 Yes, you can prepare this dish the same way, but with whole chicken breasts.
 The cooking time may vary slightly.
 Just make sure the internal temperature of the chicken reaches 165 degrees F on an instant-read thermometer before consuming.